senakilinc/BSP-2022-S05-Sena-UATs/README.md

 University of Luxembourg by Sena Kılınç under the supervision of [Dr. Alfredo Capozucca](https://acapozucca.github.io/).

 # Tools
 This project has been performed and executed using macOS.
-Anyone who wishes to change the target device should change the "targetDeviceID" configuration in
+Anyone who wishes to change the target device should change the "targetDeviceID" configuration in [app_test.dart](https://github.com/senakilinc/BSP-2022-S05-Sena-UATs/blob/main/test_driver/app_test.dart) file.
 # How to use?

 # Expected Result